aihuamen/netcentricbomb/README.md

-# netcentricbomb
+# Netcentricbomb
-Frontend of netcentric game
+Just a frontend of netcentric game